kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 You can also check out the 20min video recording with a live demo: [Streaming Machine Learning at Scale from 100000 IoT Devices with HiveMQ, Apache Kafka and TensorFLow](https://www.youtube.com/watch?v=7oVSLt0AZ3M).

+There is also a blog post with more details about [use cases for event streaming and streaming analytics in the automotive industry](https://www.kai-waehner.de/blog/2019/11/22/apache-kafka-automotive-industry-industrial-iot-iiot/).

 ## Movitation: Demo an IoT Scenario at Scale

 You want to see an IoT example at huge scale?
 Not just 100 or 1000 devices producing data, but a really scalable demo with millions of messages per second from tens of thousands of devices?